Bigger is not always better.

 Best Bass Combo Amp Under $300: Ampeg BA-110V2

-When there’s a talk about bass guitars and amps, there’s you can’t avoid mentioning Ampeg.
+When there’s a talk about bass guitars and the best bass amps, there’s you can’t avoid mentioning Ampeg.
 They’re one of the oldest brands that specializes in bass amplifiers and have become popular among bass guitar players of pretty much all genres today.

 As far as practice bass amps below the $300 mark go, we have to single out Ampeg’s surprisingly awesome BA-110V2.
 The amp can actually do a lot more than just practice sessions, although this is its main purpose.